dotnet/roslyn/docs/features/nullable-reference-types.md

 ### Assignment
 For `x = y`, the nullability of the converted type of `y` is used for `x`.
 Warnings are reported for top-level and nested nullability mismatches.
+The warning assigning `?` to `!` is a W warning if the target is a local.
 ```c#
 notNull = maybeNull; // assigns ?; warning
 notNull = oblivious; // assigns ~, no warning
 oblivious = maybeNull; // assigns ?, no warning
 ```
-The warning assigning `?` to `!` is a W warning if the target is a local.

 ### Local declarations
-Nullablilty follows from assignment.
+Nullablilty follows from assignment above.
+Assigning `?` to `!` is a W warning.
 ```c#
 string notNull = maybeNull; // assigns ?; warning
 ```